pietrostucchi/data_analytics_portfolio/SQL/README.md

 On the other hand, the entire database is public and can be found on [Kaggle](https://www.kaggle.com/datasets/hugomathien/soccer).

-I made this project uploading the csv files on Google BigQuery.
+I've made this project by uploading the csv files on Google BigQuery.

 ## Files